...

 Castoreum: Castoreum, derived from beaver castor sacs, adds a leathery, smoky character to scents.

-These ingredients were not only rare and expensive, but they also aroused ethical questions about animal welfare.
+These ingredients were not only rare and expensive, but they also aroused ethical questions about animal welfare, pushing perfumers to explore alternatives such as candle fragrance oils and plant-based materials to replicate similar olfactory effects.

 The Transition to Synthetic Alternatives